elatov/elatov.github.io/_posts/2013-01-31-organizing-your-music-library-using-acoustic-fingerprinting.md

   - tag2utf.py
   - transliterate
 ---
 <p>I wrote a <a href="http://virtuallyhyper.com/2012/10/installing-subsonic-on-fedora-17/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/10/installing-subsonic-on-fedora-17/']);">previous</a> post about running <em>subsonic</em>.
 I really liked the software cause it uses the file system directory structure as your music library.
-I have a lot of custom playlists and they don&#8217;t belong to any album, therefore I organize my playlists by folders.
-Some of these songs are from Russian CDs which are combinations of songs for that year (this is pretty typical in Russia, it&#8217;s equivalent of the &#8220;<a href="http://www.nowthatsmusic.com/home/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.nowthatsmusic.com/home/']);">Now, That&#8217;s What I Call Music</a>&#8221; CDs in the US).</p>
+I have a lot of custom playlists and they don't belong to any album, therefore I organize my playlists by folders.
+Some of these songs are from Russian CDs which are combinations of songs for that year (this is pretty typical in Russia, it's equivalent of the "<a href="http://www.nowthatsmusic.com/home/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.nowthatsmusic.com/home/']);">Now, That's What I Call Music</a>" CDs in the US).</p>
 <p>I used to have an <em>iPod</em> and I used to use <em>Songbird</em> as my music player and this ended up messing up my file names and even the <em>id3</em> tags of the audio files.
 For example here is a sample folder with my songs:</p>
 	[elatov@moxz mus_2003]$ ls -1
 	Àëñó-Â÷åðà.mp3
 	??-??.mp3
 	Газманов\_Олег-На\_заре.mp3

-<p>The first one is not even in Russian (or rather it&#8217;s not displaying in the Cyrillic alphabet), it&#8217;s looks like the encoding is all messed up.
+<p>The first one is not even in Russian (or rather it's not displaying in the Cyrillic alphabet), it's looks like the encoding is all messed up.
 The second one is a bunch of question marks, so the conversion was messed up at some point.
 And the last one is actually in Russian.</p>
 <p>My goal was to rename all the files to the following format: <strong>ARTIST-TITLE.EXT</strong>.
-I wasn&#8217;t worried about <em>id3</em> tags, just the file names for now.
+I wasn't worried about <em>id3</em> tags, just the file names for now.
 I also wanted the filenames to be in English so I could search the title without the need to change my character set.
-So I wanted to &#8220;transliterate&#8221; the file names from Russian/Cyrillic to English/Roman.
-The process is also called &#8220;Romanization&#8221; or as I have mentioned, transliteration.
+So I wanted to "transliterate" the file names from Russian/Cyrillic to English/Roman.
+The process is also called "Romanization" or as I have mentioned, transliteration.
 If you want more information about Romanization/Transliteration, check out <a href="http://en.wikipedia.org/wiki/Romanization_of_Russian" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://en.wikipedia.org/wiki/Romanization_of_Russian']);">this</a> wikipedia page.</p>
-<p>For example &#8220;<em>hello</em>&#8221; in Russian is &#8220;<em>привет</em>&#8220;, the transliteration of that would be: &#8220;<em>privet</em>&#8221; (hopefully that makes sense).</p>
+<p>For example "<em>hello</em>" in Russian is "<em>привет</em>", the transliteration of that would be: "<em>privet</em>" (hopefully that makes sense).</p>
-<p>At first I ran across an article entitled &#8220;<a href="http://superuser.com/questions/95425/auto-tagging-mp3s" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://superuser.com/questions/95425/auto-tagging-mp3s']);">Auto-tagging MP3s</a>&#8220;.
+<p>At first I ran across an article entitled "<a href="http://superuser.com/questions/95425/auto-tagging-mp3s" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://superuser.com/questions/95425/auto-tagging-mp3s']);">Auto-tagging MP3s</a>".
 It has a list of application that do auto tagging by querying the <em>id3</em> tags of the file and then showing the correct artist or title name (some even do a search against an online database).
 Some of the applications listed in that page are:</p>
 <ul>
 <li><a style="line-height: 22px; font-size: 13px;" href="http://musicbrainz.org/doc/MusicBrainz_Picard" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://musicbrainz.org/doc/MusicBrainz_Picard']);">picard</a></li>
 <li><a style="line-height: 22px; font-size: 13px;" href="http://projects.gnome.org/easytag/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://projects.gnome.org/easytag/']);">EasyTAG</a></li>
 <li><a style="line-height: 22px; font-size: 13px;" href="http://beets.radbox.org/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://beets.radbox.org/']);">beets</a></li>
 <li><a style="line-height: 22px; font-size: 13px;" href="http://www.jthink.net/jaikoz/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.jthink.net/jaikoz/']);">Jaikoz</a> </li>
 </ul>
-<p>I tried some of the applications, but they couldn&#8217;t find any information on my songs.
+<p>I tried some of the applications, but they couldn't find any information on my songs.
 Here is a screenshot of  <em>picard</em> for my 3 songs:</p>
 <p><a href="http://virtuallyhyper.com/wp-content/uploads/2013/01/picard_no_match_g.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/01/picard_no_match_g.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/01/picard_no_match_g.png" alt="picard no match g Organizing Your Music Library Using Acoustic Fingerprinting" width="883" height="576" class="alignnone size-full wp-image-5946" title="Organizing Your Music Library Using Acoustic Fingerprinting" /></a></p>
-<p>Notice at the bottom it says &#8220;No Matching Tracks above the threshold for file&#8221;.
+<p>Notice at the bottom it says "No Matching Tracks above the threshold for file".
 I tried enabling Fingerprinting:</p>
 <p><a href="http://virtuallyhyper.com/wp-content/uploads/2013/01/picard_finger_printing_enabled.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/01/picard_finger_printing_enabled.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/01/picard_finger_printing_enabled.png" alt="picard finger printing enabled Organizing Your Music Library Using Acoustic Fingerprinting" width="761" height="538" class="alignnone size-full wp-image-5944" title="Organizing Your Music Library Using Acoustic Fingerprinting" /></a></p>
 <p>I also enabled the <em>lastfm</em> plugin:</p>
 <p><a href="http://virtuallyhyper.com/wp-content/uploads/2013/01/picard_lastfm_plugin.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/01/picard_lastfm_plugin.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/01/picard_lastfm_plugin.png" alt="picard lastfm plugin Organizing Your Music Library Using Acoustic Fingerprinting" width="764" height="537" class="alignnone size-full wp-image-5945" title="Organizing Your Music Library Using Acoustic Fingerprinting" /></a></p>